Dynamic Content

 Note: The identifier should be the first column.
 Any column after the first is treated as a user property or data tag that will be added or updated for that identifier.

-- After adding the file to the CSV import tool, you can create a segment during the import process.
+After adding the file to the CSV import tool, you can create a segment during the import process.
 Select "Create Segment" to generate a recipient list and choose your target audience for the message.

-View the rendered emails in your inbox
+View the rendered message

 Usage Considerations